ROSbot XL - quick start

 rosbot-xl-navigation | Autonomous navigation (using navigation2) on a map created with the rosbot-xl-mapping demo linked above. |

-Here is a map example generated with the rosbot-xl-mapping project which can be used in the rosbot-xl-navigation.
+Here is an example of a map generated with the rosbot-xl-mapping project, which can be used in the rosbot-xl-navigation.